schollz/_core/docs/content/combos/one_shot.md

 icon = 'crosshairs'
 +++

-The [zeptocore tool](https://tool.zeptocore.com) can be used to set the one-shot mode of each sample.
-However, on the device, you can use this combo to toggle one-shot mode on and off.
-In one-shot mode, the sample will stop when reaching the end of the sample (in default playback mode, see more in [Play mode](#change-play-mode)).
+The [Zeptocore tool](https://tool.zeptocore.com) can be utilized to configure the one-shot mode for each sample.
+On the device, you can use this combination to toggle the one-shot mode on and off.
+When in one-shot mode, the sample will stop playing upon reaching the end of the sample (as opposed to default playback mode, detailed further in [Play mode](#change-play-mode)).

-One-shot mode will display `ONESHOT ON` if enabled and will display `ONESHOT OFF` when disabled.
+One-shot mode will show `ONESHOT ON` when enabled and `ONESHOT OFF` when disabled.